syncfusion-content/flutter-docs/Flutter/datagrid/selection.md

 {% endhighlight %}
 {% endtabs %}

-The following code example shows how to clear selection when selectionMode proeprty is in `multiple`,
+The following code example shows how to clear selection when selectionMode property is in `multiple`,

 {% tabs %}
 {% highlight Dart %}